mwdossantos/portfolio/docs/week-18.md

 As I explained in the previous section, there was a slight hiccup in progression earlier in the week, but Bo stepped up and finalized the hi-fi design wich puts us right back on track.

 I also had a call with the team about how they experience the planning and team management.
 They said that the Trello helps a lot but that they also would like to have more weekly calls.
-Sadly, due to the busy schedules of everybody it's hard to plan calls outside of the school days themselves.
+Sadly, due to the busy schedules of everybody its hard to plan calls outside of the school days themselves.

 To solve this, we plan to have a call after every class and discuss the progression of that week.